Do you use Soundslice with other people in your company/school/group, sharing a single Soundslice login across multiple people? We’re here to help.

 If you’re familiar with Facebook Pages, you’ll feel right at home.
 This works the same as Facebook’s “Use Facebook as [page]” feature.

-NOTE: Organization accounts are only available to people with a Teacher or Licensing plan.
+NOTE: Organization accounts are only available to people in the Licensing plan.

 Coming soon!
 For now, the only way to create an organization is to contact the Soundslice team.